Hedge funds put brave face on stocks turmoil, some see bargains

 Global macro funds rose 0.17 percent for the year through the end of last week while the average stock hedge fund was down 0.16 percent, according to data from Hedge Fund Research.

-By the end of Monday, the Balter Discretionary Global Macro, subadvised by Willowbrook Associates’ Phil Yang, had gained 1.69 percent in August, partly on a bet that oil prices would keep falling.
+The Balter Discretionary Global Macro, subadvised by Willowbrook Associates’ Phil Yang, gained 1.09 percent in August, partly on a bet that oil prices would keep falling.

 Macro funds returned 5.5 percent in the first half of the year, prompting investors to add $8.5 billion in new money alone in July, data from eVestment show.